Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Convolutional Neural Networks

-Following the 7 groups on the convolutional layer, there are two fully-connected layers.
-The last feature map, FM 7, is concatenated to FC 1, and thus the input size of FC 1 is equal to the number of elements of the FM 7 output, which is $N_7\times N_7\times512$.
+Following the $7$ convolutional groups, there are two fully-connected layers.
+The last feature map, FM $7$, is concatenated to FC $1$, and thus the input size of FC $1$ is equal to the number of elements of the FM $7$ output, which is $N_7\times N_7\times512$.
 The size of FC 2 is a hyper-parameter that should be set to be within the range $N_{FC2}\in (N_{FC1},N-1)$.

 The loss function used is equal to the mean-squared error between the predicted vector (referred to as a controllability curve) and the true vector, as follows: